cleophasmashiri/insurance-claim-camunda-bpm/README.md

 In this tutorial I am going to cover "1.
 Collaborative modelling with BPMN2".
 I will briefly look at BPMN2 standard, and then I will show you how to collaboratively model the insurance vehicle claim process using Camunda modeler.

+Business Case: Insurance Claims Process.
+Introduction to BPMN 2.
+Collaborative modelling with BPMN 2 and Camunda Modeler